The Decline of

 At the same time we need to put some things into perspective.

 For many years TV has represented the number one source of news and information for the vast majority of people in industrialized nations.

 Note in the graph below that among college-age students the Internet is now the primary source of news and information.
 More than one person in this age group has explained that they can simply get the information faster from the Internet.*

 Note that in the graph below that newspapers are in last place.

 Although this graph doesn't represent the general population, it may suggest the beginning of a trend.
 (See also youth and media use.)

 The blog article, The Debasement of TV News, has more information on this issue.

 * In the early days of the Internet commercial content was virtually non-existent.
-However, today Internet advertising is almost as prevalent as it is in broadcast TV.
+However, today advertising is even more prevalent on the major Internet news sites as it is in broadcast TV.